 '''

-+input invoices {created by Suprtool}
++input invoices {created by Suprool}

 +link customer {sorted by custnum}

-+output invoust erase {created by QTP}
++output invcust erase {created by QTP}

++exit

 '''

 Step 3: Report with Quiz

 The INVCUST file contains the sorted records for the Quiz report.
 Quiz knows the structure of this file because of the initial QTP commands that we used to create the file.
 Now use Quiz to generate the report: